uktrade/stream-zip/docs/features.md

 - Can construct ZIP files that contain directories, including empty directories

-- Can construct password protected/encrypted ZIP files adhering to the [WinZip AE-2 specification](https://www.winzip.com/en/support/aes-encryption/).
+- Can construct password protected / AES-256 encrypted ZIP files adhering to the [WinZip AE-2 specification](https://www.winzip.com/en/support/aes-encryption/).

 - Allows the specification of permissions on the member files and directories (although not all clients respect them)